appleboy/gulp-compass/README.md

 Type: `String`
 Default: `false`

 The directory where you keep external Compass plugins or extensions that you would like to make available using the `@import` function.
 Common use case would be setting this to your `bower_components` directory for example.
-It is relative to the ``project`` option.
+It is relative to the ``project_path`` option.

 #### require